 How does website load speed impact user experience?

-- Google added page speed to their algorithm because studies showed that faster webpage loading times lead to happy users.
+- Google added page speed to their algorithm because faster webpage loading times lead to happier users.

 - Almost 50% of users expect pages to load within 2 seconds.
 Otherwise are likely to abandon the site.

 - Studies have shown that just a 1 second delay in webpage loading can result in a 7% decline in conversions.

 - According to reports, 75% of users won’t return to a webpage if it takes more than 4 seconds to load.

 - Increasing your page load speed can result in a 25% increase in page views.

 - A Google study showed slowing down the search results page by just 100 to 400 milliseconds has a measurable impact on the number of searches per user.
 Imagine what it could do to your website…

 The user should come first when it comes to your website, however if that’s not a good enough reason to update your website in order to improve its loading speed then the fact that it will harm your SEO is something your business can’t afford to ignore.